itsayellow/biorad1sc_doc/file_1sc_spec.md

     * Field Len: 8
     * Field ID: 0
 2. Parse the Data Block Footer
-    1. Keep reading groups of 7x uint16 values as long as the values satsify: (non-zero, any, 0, any, 0, non-zero, 0)
+    1. Keep reading groups of 7x uint16 values until the end of this Data Block, known from reading of the Data Block info fields in the File Header.
 3. Parse the next Data Block Header
     2. Read 2x uint32 values.